barronbytes/mini-projects/BookBot/README.md

 ## Project Constraints

 The project is limited to analyzing text files containing English-language content.
-It assumes that the text files provided are encoded using **UTF-8**.
+It assumes the files use **UTF-8** encoding.
 The tool currently operates solely within the command line interface, lacking a graphical user interface for broader accessibility.

 ## Improvements